SamVerschueren/gulp-cordova-icon/README.md

 When the project is build for a platform, the icon provided will be used as application icon.
 It will generate all the different sizes of the icon and puts them in the correct location.

-### Icons

-The plugin accepts two icon formats, `png` and `svg`.
-When providing an `svg` image icon, the size of the icon does not matter.
-If you provide a `png` icon, the size of the icon should be at least the size of the largest image that should be generated.
-This depends on the platform you are building for.
-If the image is to small, the plugin will throw an error indicating that you should upload a larger icon.

 ## API

 ### icon(file)